hgamboa/nova-adv-inst/Labs/P4/P4_Protocol.md

 by turning some points to 1
 * Smooth the image with a vertical smooth by passing in each column.
 * Smooth the image with a vertical smooth and horizontal pass.

-## Report - :red_circle: Until Friday 20:00 of your remote lecture

-* Submit a pdf in moodle with a screenshot of all 4 plots

 ## Going deeper